 The Rigol DS1054Z is one of the most popular entry-level oscilloscopes available.
 With four channels, a bandwidth of 100 MHz, several built-in mathematical functions and a 7” high resolution screen for under $400, it may just be the best bang for your buck oscilloscope.
-Let’s take a look the DS 1054Z in more detail.
+Let’s take a look at the Rigol DS1054Z digital oscilloscope in more details.

 Oscilloscopes are used to analyze electrical signals by both professionals and amateurs alike whose feature requirements will range, depending on their needs.
 It only makes sense that the prices of oscilloscopes range as well, depending primarily, on the bandwidth of the oscilloscope.